C191068/Khatami_Node.js/README.md

 unlike browser app which depend on user browser <br>

-our node app depends only on node js version <br>
+our node app depends only on node js version it was built in  <br>